SunZia Wind and Transmission

+The wind farm includes 916 wind turbines in Estancia Valley.

-The planned transmission 550 mile would connect the SunZia wind farm in central New Mexico to Pinal county in south-central Arizona.
-It would consist of two 525 kV high-voltage direct current (HVDC) transmission lines with a total capacity of 3,000 MW of electrical power.
+The 550 mi transmission line connects the SunZia wind farm in central New Mexico to Pinal county in south-central Arizona.
+It consists of two 525 kV high-voltage direct current (HVDC) transmission lines with a total capacity of 3,000 MW of electrical power.

 History

 The SunZia transmission line was approved by the Arizona Corporation Commission in 2016, after a 10-year planning process.
 At the time, the line was planned to be AC, not DC.
 Environmentalists opposed the project, concerned about the line passing through the San Pedro River (Arizona) Valley and fearing that it might be used to transfer fossil-fuel generated electricity.
 The project was backed by a consortium of local power companies.

 In 2018, the New Mexico Public Regulation Commission rejected SunZia's transmission line project and requested that SunZia resubmit a more detailed application.
 The New Mexico PRC later approved this project in December 2022.

 Pattern Energy purchased the rights to the Mesa Canyons Wind Farm from Clean Line Energy Partners in May 2018.
 The Mesa Canyons Wind Farm is a planned 1 GW wind farm just north of Corona.

 Pattern Energy received unanimous approval October 5, 2018 by the New Mexico Public Regulation Commission for its wind farm project, which was then called Corona Wind Projects, along with the Western Spirit Wind Farm.
 This combined with the Mesa Canyons Wind Farm gives the 3 GW of power that is projected to be exported to the west via the SunZia power line.

 Pattern Energy bought the SunZia transmission line project from SouthWestern Power Group in July 2022.

 Pattern Energy signed a power purchase agreement with Shell and University of California in 2023.

 Groundbreaking for the transmission line was held in September 2023.
-In November 2023, the Bureau of Land Management temporarily halted work on the project due to concerns of the Tohono O'odham Nation and the San Carlos Apache Tribe that the project damages religious and cultural sites in a 50 mile of the San Pedro Valley in southwestern Arizona, but lifted the suspension later that month, allowing work to resume.
+In November 2023, the Bureau of Land Management temporarily halted work on the project due to concerns of the Tohono O'odham Nation and the San Carlos Apache Tribe that the project damages religious and cultural sites in a 50 mile of the San Pedro Valley in southeastern Arizona, but lifted the suspension later that month, allowing work to resume.